 Live Your Dream Scholarship

 The Soroptimist Live Your Dream Awards is the signature project of Soroptimist International of the Americas.
-Soroptimist International of Oceanside Carlsbad is one of nearly 1,400 clubs that make up Soroptimist International of the Americas, a volunteer organization for women committed to improving the lives of women and girls through programs leading to social and economic empowerment.
-Applications are due each year by November 15, and are accepted between July 1 and November 15.
+Soroptimist International of Oceanside Carlsbad is one of nearly 1,400 clubs that make up Soroptimist International of the Americas, a volunteer organisation for women committed to improving the lives of women and girls through programmes leading to social and economic empowerment.
+Applications are due each year by 15 November, and are accepted between 1 July 1 and 15 November.
 Award recipients will be notified between January and June.

 Marine Corps Scholarship Foundation Scholarship

-The Marine Corps scholarship foundation provides need-based scholarship to the children of Marines enrolled in accrdited career and technical education Progam.
+The Marine Corps scholarship foundation provides needs-based scholarships to the children of Marines enrolled in accredited career and technical education programmes.

 MJSA Education Foundation

-MJSA Education Foundation offers scholarships for students who intend to pursue a career in the jewelry industry.
-Students are strongly encouraged to apply if they are currently enrolled or have been accepted to a jewelry-related program at accredited colleges and universities.
+MJSA Education Foundation offers scholarships for students who intend to pursue a career in the jewellery industry.
+Students are strongly encouraged to apply if they are currently enrolled in or have been accepted to a jewellery-related programme at accredited colleges and universities.

 RJO Foundation Scholarship

-The RJO Foundation, established in 2015, is proud to provide scholarships to encourage the independent retail jeweler to further his/her education.
-The scholarship is available exclusively to RJO members and is awarded two times per year.
+The RJO Foundation, established in 2015, is proud to provide scholarships to encourage the independent retail jeweller to further his/her education.
+The scholarship is available exclusively to RJO members and is awarded twice per year.
 Members may apply for the scholarship at any time during the year and recipients will typically be awarded in April and October of each calendar year.

 Women’s Jewelry Association Scholarships

-Women’s Jewelry Association (WJA) is accepting applications for its scholarship program, open to students enrolled in a jewelry or metalsmithing program at an accredited college, university or training school.
+Women’s Jewelry Association (WJA) is accepting applications for its scholarship programme, open to students enrolled in a jewellery or metalsmithing programme at an accredited college, university or training school.
 Applicants do not need to be a WJA Member to apply.